 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 6. The Ancient Tradition Of Barter System At Jonbeel Mela

 Jonbeel Mela is an annual fair held in the Morigaon district of Assam hosted by the Gobha and Ahom kings.
 The fair dates back to 15th century when the kings organised the fair to discuss the prevailing political situations.
 The main attraction of the fair currently is the barter system that takes place among the tribes, tourists and general people coming here.

 Around 65 km from the capital of Mizoram, Aizawl along the highway of Seling you can spot these tiny vegetable stalls- Nghah lou dawr meaning shops without shopkeepers.
 You will find the price list right there along with a deposit box where you can leave the money and take what you paid for.
 And yes, people usually do leave the prices of what they take.
 This is indeed an act of trust and empathy rarely seen in this world.

-8. There’s No End To The List Of Locally Brewed Liquor Of The Endemic Tribes
+8. Never Ending List Of Locally Brewed Liquor

 Apung in Arunachal, Bodo alcoholic beverage Zou, Xaz of Assam, Apong of the Mishing tribe, Chuwarak the Tripuri liquor, Judima of the Dimasa people, Kiaad in Meghalaya, Zutho of the Nagamese, Mizo Zawlaidi, Hot Sikkimese beer- Kodo ko Jaanr, Sekmai Yu in Manipur, Raksi – another Sikkimese drink: An unending list of various alcoholic beverages of the Northeastern tribes.
 These could just be the reason for you to explore every nook and cranny of Northeast India.